 There are few things more important I this world than good friends.
 Friends can pick you up when you’re feeling down, lend you a shoulder to cry on when things go bad, help you up when need a hand and they’ve got your back if you get in a scrape.
 They are there to celebrate the milestones in your life and the best stick with you through thick and thin.

-As children maybe one of the most important things that we do is learn how to start friendships and then how to build them, nurture them and allow them to grow.
-Important skills like socialising and courtesy are born of these friendships as well as the ideas about honor, faithfulness and compassion.
+As children, maybe one of the most important things that we do is learn about building friendships at a young age and then nurture them and allow them to grow.
+Important skills like socialising and courtesy are born of these friendships as well as the ideas about honour, faithfulness and compassion.
 Indeed, many of the traits that we will use for the rest of our lives are learned and honed with our childhood friends.

 The ability to be friends with someone is a skill all by itself.
 The average child doesn’t know what it’s like to have to share until the day that they realise that sharing with a friend can be so much fun and is a great way to make friends.
 Sharing may seem like nothing to an adult but to a child giving someone else the ‘right’ to touch, use or otherwise interact with their possessions is a big step.

 Life lessons about trust, reliance and devotion are all learned with our friends before almost anyone else, even our parents and siblings.
 The ability to make friends and keep them is one that can serve a person well throughout their entire life and, if learned soundly as a child, will certainly make anyone a better adult.

 Making friends is easier for some that it is for others, no doubt.
 Shy children may have a lot to offer a friend but, because of their shyness, may not be able to bring themselves to do it.
 If this is the case making sure that having friends over is comfortable for your child is vital, especially in their bedrooms where they can play and pretend.